franciskershaw/game-of-fives/testing.md

 Click [here](README.md) to return to the main project.

+***Note** - Development of this project was my first attempt to follow basic **agile** principals.
+With help from Trello, I made sure that the project was first built to its most simple iteration - breaking large sections of the code to be written into sprints, with those sprints further broken up into individual tasks to be completed.
+Each completed task would then usually be assigned to its own git commit so that I had the option to revert to working versions of the code if my game was to break for an unknown reason.*

 Testing of this project was carried out through the following methods:

 * Constant review during development using Gitpod's browser previewers and Chrome developer tools.